adr1enbe4udou1n/terraform-hcloud-k0s/README.md

 ## :dart: About ##

+Get a cheap but powerful Kubernetes instance in less than 5 minutes !

-Terraform project for generating a ready to go secured based cloud infrastructure through Hetzner Cloud provider, with a ready-to-install [K0S](https://k0sproject.io/), a zero-friction Kubernetes distribution.
-The cluster will be composed of 4 servers :
+This Terraform project will generate a ready to go secured based cloud infrastructure through Hetzner Cloud provider, with a ready-to-install [K0S](https://k0sproject.io/), a zero-friction Kubernetes distribution.
+By default, the cluster will be composed of 4 **CX21** servers :

 1. A main control pane server
 2. 2 worker nodes
-3. 1 data node for DB specific tasks
+3. 1 data node for DB specific tasks with a separate volume (10 GB by default)

-Feel free to add some additional nodes inside `servers.tf` file.
+Total price : 5.88*4+0.48 = **24$** / month

+Feel free to fork this project in order to adapt for your custom needs, with less or additional nodes, etc. This is just a startup sample template.

 This Terraform template includes [Salt Project](https://docs.saltproject.io) as well for easy global cluster management, perfect for upgrades in one single time !